Vulvar varicosities: What to know about varicose veins on the vulva

 In some women, vulvar varicosities lead to a chronic pain condition called pelvic congestion syndrome.
 Damage to multiple veins in the vulva and genitals can cause numerous varicose veins, which may cause swelling and blocked blood flow to the area.

-Home management with ice, heat, and NSAIDs may help, but some women may need surgery to treat the veins.
+Home management with ice and heat may help, but some women may need surgery to treat the veins.

 Are vulvar varicosities permanent?